 The Group parent company is SCOR SE, domiciled in France.
 SCOR SE, together with its consolidated subsidiaries, is listed on the Euronext Paris regulated market.
-SCOR SE wholly owns its operating subsidiaries (excluding the shares held by directors), including SCOR Global Life SE, of which SLI's parent company, SGLRI, is a wholly owned subsidiary.
+SCOR SE wholly owns its operating subsidiaries (excluding the shares held by directors), including SGLRI, SLI's parent company.